ivelicer/labasi-lab-clone/README.md

-# progress update Tue 14 Aug 2018
+# progress update Thu 16 Aug 2018
 1) Have figured out how to use git operations from laptop, but the cfdb_django folder from which I work is stored in my usb because my laptop cannot store all the data.
 I have been trying to find a way to be able to push from the usb, but this is still in progress...

-2) Training underway.
+2) Coding for training and prediction finished.
+Training still underway.

 # --------------------------------------------------------------------------------------